tr0pical1nternet/303-desha/README.md

 # 303-desha
-An illustration of house in a 1920s illustration style
+An illustration of house built in the 1920s.
+Working on this in Inkscape.